Bluestone Group: Expansion

 Between 2002 and 2006, Bluestone grew strongly.
 The business wrote around $100m new loans in 2002, and closed its first securitisation, Sapphire I, in May 2002.
-Loan volumes doubled year on year for the following few years, with the business winning the BRW Fast 100 for the fastest growing private company in 2004.
-Bluestone's revenue growth for the prior 3 years was an extraordinary 800%, a Fast 100 record.
+Loan volumes doubled year-on-year for the following few years, with the business winning the BRW Fast 100 for the fastest-growing private company in 2004.
+Bluestone's revenue growth for the prior three years was an extraordinary 800%, a Fast 100 record.
 The following year, Bluestone was again featured in the top 10 of the Fast 100, with turnover of A$56m and an annual average growth rate of 178%.

-In 2002, Bluestone established residential lending operations in New Zealand, and in 2004, the business started work on a reverse mortgage unit, specialising in lending to retirees, many of whom are 'asset-rich, cash-poor'.
-Bluestone was the first major non-bank reverse mortgage lender in Australia, and the first lender in Australia to offer a 'fixed for life' product so that borrowers were not exposed to long dated interest rate risk.
-Bluestone's lump sum reverse mortgage product was expanded to include a 'draw-down' style product in 2006, allowing borrowers to receive funds in regular payments.
-A 'capped for life' product soon followed, and in 2007, the reverse mortgage product was launched in New Zealand.

 In late 2005, Bluestone concluded a major liquidity event, providing an opportunity for existing shareholders to sell down their stake or exit completely, and new investors to join.
 RMB Ventures, who had invested initially in 2001, exited completely, and some other shareholders sold down their stakes.
 The resulting block of around 50% shares in the business was acquired by ABN AMRO (and funds managed by ABN AMRO Capital), and UK fund manager Cambridge Place.
 The transaction valued Bluestone at A$150m.

 In 2024, Bluestone broadened its product suite further to include a small-ticket commercial product, lending to primarily self-employed borrowers secured on retail units, office blocks, small commercial buildings and the like.
 In 2006, the group also developed a servicing business, Bluestone Servicing.
-Up until this point, the day-to-day administration of Bluestone's now A$3b loan portfolio had been outsourced to AMS, a subsidiary of General Electric.
-In early 2007, this business was bought in-house, materially increasing Bluestone's gross revenues and diversifying the business away from the 'originate - securitise' model.
+Up until this point, the day-to-day administration of Bluestone's now-A$3b loan portfolio had been outsourced to AMS, a subsidiary of General Electric.
+In early 2007, this business was bought in-house, materially increasing Bluestone's gross revenues and diversifying the business away from the 'originate–securitise' model.
 Bluestone Servicing was awarded an Above Average servicer rating by Standard & Poors in 2008, and a Special Servicer rating of 2 (Primary Servicing 2-) by Fitch Ratings in 2009.